JorjaFox/website/_posts-old-blog/2010-11-14-incentive-6-connie-plays-mozart-video-clip-01x02.md

     - video
 ---

-I've decided the only annoying thing about <em>Missing Persons</em> is the episode titles.
+I've decided the only annoying thing about _Missing Persons_ is the episode titles.
 The rest of it's just stock standard TV for the day!
 Anyway, <a href="http://allaboutmarg.com/wordp/">All About Marg</a>'s donation rewards you all with a video clip that should delight the Jorja fans, because yes, that is Jorja playing the piano in this scene!

 http://www.youtube.com/watch?v=00G0Fa-j41Q